jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-07-data-protection.md

 - Protecting confidentiality, integrity, and availability of information
 - Regulatory and compliance drivers
 - Data lifecycle: creation, storage, use, sharing, archiving, destruction
+- Data Protection: process of safeguarding important inrofmation from corruption, compromise, or loss

 ---